Ali-Nategh/Ali-Nategh/README.md

 #

-#### I am a second-year student in computer science, have some experience in BackEnd, and have worked a bit with FrontEnd (The languages and technologies I used are at the bottom of this paragraph).
+#### I am a student in computer science, have some experience in BackEnd, and have worked a bit with FrontEnd (The languages and technologies I used are at the bottom of this paragraph).
 I am proficient in English and eager to learn more and improve my skills.
 Looking forward to gaining more experience and working with other companies.

 #